cjyuan/cyf-notes/ITP-step-3.md

 - Missing a screenshot showing that you gave a demo

-Can you address these issues and then resubmit the issue link?
+Can you address the above issue(s) and then resubmit your link?